-This prospectus supplement should be read in conjunction with the accompanying prospectus dated December 29, 2006
+This prospectus supplement should be read in conjunction with the accompanying prospectus dated December 29, 2008

-STATE OF ISRAEL FLOATING RATE LIBOR BONDS (SEVENTH SERIES)
+STATE OF ISRAEL FLOATING RATE LIBOR BONDS (EIGHTH SERIES)

-This is an offering by the State of Israel of an aggregate amount of \$350,000,000 State of Israel Floating Rate LIBOR Bonds (Seventh Series).
+This is an offering by the State of Israel of an aggregate amount of \$500,000,000 State of Israel Floating Rate LIBOR Bonds (Eighth Series).
 The full faith and credit of Israel will be pledged for the due and punctual payment of all principal and interest on the bonds.

-We are offering bonds of four maturity periods: 3-Year Floating Rate LIBOR Bonds, 4-Year Floating Rate LIBOR Bonds, 5-Year Floating Rate LIBOR Bonds and 10-Year Floating Rate LIBOR Bonds.
-Your bond will mature on the first calendar day of the month during which the third, fourth, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.
-You may buy each 3-Year, 4-Year and 5-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
-You may buy each 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000 (and integral multiples of \$2,500 in excess of \$5,000).
-Individual Retirement Accounts may buy each 10-Year Floating Rate LIBOR Bond in a minimum denomination as provided in this prospectus supplements.
+We are offering bonds of five maturity periods: 1-Year Floating Rate LIBOR Bonds, 2-Year Floating Rate LIBOR Bonds, 2-Year Floating Rate LIBOR Financing Bonds, 3-Year Floating Rate LIBOR Bonds, 3-Year Floating Rate LIBOR Bonds, 4-Year Floating Rate LIBOR Bonds, 5-Year Floating Rate LIBOR Bonds.
+Your bond will mature on the first calendar day of the month during which the first, second, third, fourth, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.
+You may buy each 2-Year Floating Rate LIBOR Financing Bond, 3-Year Floating Rate LIBOR Financing Bond and 4-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
+You may buy each 1-Year Floating Rate LIBOR Bond, 2-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
+You may buy each 1-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000 (and integral multiples of \$2,500 in excess of \$5,000).
+The 2-Year and 3-Year Floating Rate LIBOR Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.

 The bonds will bear interest from (and including) the Issue Date until (but not including) the maturity date, at a variable rate equal to the applicable six (6) month London Inter-Bank Offer Rate ("LIBOR") plus or minus a fixed number of basis points determined by the State of Israel.
-The spread will be announced one (1) Business Day prior to the first day of the sales period of the bond.
+The spread and the initial interest rate will be announced one (1) Business Day prior to the first day of the sales period of the bond.
+In no event will the interest rate payable on the bonds be less than 1% per year.
 Except as provided in this prospectus supplement, interest will be paid every June 1, December 1 and on maturity.
 The bonds will not earn or accrue interest after maturity.